muratk5n/thirdwave/en/README.md

 "@EmpireFiles

-All 550 episodes of @AbbyMartin’s legendary show Breaking The Set have just been deleted by YouTube"
+All 550 episodes of @AbbyMartin’s..
+The Set have just been deleted by YouTube"

 ---